brandlewco/blumberg-law/content/pages/form-submit.md

     variant: variant-a
     title: |
       Thank you for contacting Blumberg & Associates.
-    text: |
+    text: >
-      We will review your form an contact you as soon as possible.
+      We will review your form an contact you as soon as possible to schedule a consultation.
     styles:
       self:
         height: auto